Giraffe1010/TextProcessing/VirtualEnvironment.md

 ![install venv](img/3-install_venv.png)

-### Step 4 Create Virtual Environment folder
+### Step 4: Create Virtual Environment folder

-By using command
+By using the following command (run it in the terminal)

 ```
 py -m venv putANameHere